-Meanwhile, Julia has set up a range of community events and groups to benefit residents and local businesses such as the Older People’s Fair, the Trade Hub for companies looking to export and the Upminster shopkeepers’ group that we hope will boost our high street.
-Working with her local team, Julia has also undertaken campaigns and petitions to keep open police stations and Post Offices, and to secure step-free access to our stations.
+Julia and her team have also has set up a range of community events and groups to benefit residents and local businesses including the Older People’s Fair, Trade Hub for companies looking to export, Jobs & Apprenticeships Fair and the Upminster shopkeepers’ group.
+She has campaigned to keep open police stations and Post Offices, and to secure step-free access to our stations.

-Julia was elected as a member of the International Trade Select Committee, and has spent two years contributing to preparations for the next stage of our journey as a nation as the UK leaves the European Union, tabling and leading two debates on how we can deliver Brexit and design an independent international trading strategy for the future.
+Julia was elected as a member of the International Trade Select Committee in September 2017 where she spent two years contributing to preparations for Brexit and scrutinising our strategy to become an independent international trading nation.

-Julia helped bring in tougher powers to fight knife crime and terrorism and has taken a range of local issues to national level such as the campaign to improve access to medicines for children with cancer and cystic fibrosis sufferers, and the lifting on the borrowing cap to help councils deliver a wider range of affordable accommodation for local people.
+Julia has helped bring in tougher powers to fight knife crime and terrorism and taken a range of local issues to national level such as the campaign to improve access to medicines for children with cancer and cystic fibrosis, and the lifting of the borrowing cap to help councils deliver a wider range of affordable accommodation for local people.

 Julia is Secretary to the All-Party Group on Disabilities and has campaigned for adaptable, lifetime homes and a more accessible transport system.
-Julia is a graduate of the Armed Forces Parliamentary Scheme, where she spent time with the Royal Air Force better to understand the challenges our serving personnel face.
+Julia is a graduate of the Armed Forces Parliamentary Scheme, after spending time with the Royal Air Force to understand the challenges facing our military.

 In February 2020, Prime Minister Boris Johnson promoted Julia to the role of Parliamentary Secretary in the Cabinet office.